szos/gash/README.md

 ## Wanted Features

 There are a couple features we will be wanting in GASH.
 The following is an unordered list of wanted features.
 If you have an idea for implementing any of them, open a pull request.
 1. More meaningful shell interaction.
 Write better interaction functions between shell and guile.
 Since the § has augmented pipes so much, it seems only right to have a $, which runs a shell command, collecting its output.
 This functionality is already implemented in gash-base-lib as collect-shell-command, but could be improved and gussied up.
 For example, send the string send in through our parser for guile, in a mutually recursive manner, so we can do `§(fun $[echo '§(otherfun $[ls -al])'])` and have everything be expanded propperly.
 The prior syntax is only a suggestion.
+2. Build in user commands and a way to call them.
+I'm thinking build a readline command that prompts for the name of a command and then runs it. similar to M-x in emacs.

 ## Issues and Quirks